North York: History

 North York used to be known as a regional agricultural hub composed of scattered villages.
 The area boomed following World War II, and by the 1950s and 1960s, it resembled many other sprawling North American suburbs.

+As North York became more populous, it became the Borough of North York in 1967, and then on February 14, 1979, the City of North York.
+To commemorate receiving its city charter on Valentine's Day, the city's corporate slogan was "The City with Heart".

+North York was amalgamated into Toronto on January 1, 1998.
+It now forms the largest part of the area served by the "North York Community Council", a committee of Toronto City Council.

+Incidents

-On August 10, 2008, the Toronto propane explosion occurred at the Sunrise Propane Industrial Gases propane facility just southwest of the Downsview Airport.
+On August 10, 2008, a massive propane explosion occurred at the Sunrise Propane Industrial Gases propane facility just southwest of the Downsview Airport.
 This destroyed the depot and damaged several homes nearby.
 About 13,000 residents were evacuated for several days before being allowed back home.
 One employee at the company was killed in the blast and one firefighter died while attending to the scene of the accident.
 A follow-up investigation to the incident made several recommendations concerning propane supply depots.
-It asked for a review of setback distances between depots and nearby residential areas but didn't call for restrictions on where they can be located.
+It asked for a review of setback distances between depots and nearby residential areas but did not call for restrictions on where they can be located.

 Canada's deadliest pedestrian attack occurred in the North York City Centre district on April 23, 2018 when a van collided with numerous pedestrians killing 10 and injuring 16 others on Yonge Street between Finch and Sheppard Avenues.